England pick Farrell over Smith at fly-half for Italy

 |Coverage: Listen on BBC Radio 5 Sports Extra; live text commentary on the BBC Sport website & app; highlights on BBC Two and online.

-England head coach Steve Borthwick has chosen Owen Farrell instead of Marcus Smith to start at fly-half against Italy in the Six Nations on Sunday.
+England head coach Steve Borthwick has dropped Marcus Smith and selected Owen Farrell to start at fly-half against Italy in the Six Nations on Sunday.

-Borthwick has decided to move his captain from inside centre, where he played in the defeat against Scotland, with Smith dropping to the bench.
+Borthwick has moved his captain from inside centre, where he played in the defeat against Scotland.

-Ollie Lawrence partners Henry Slade in a new-look centre partnership.
+Ollie Lawrence partners Henry Slade in a totally new centre partnership, with Joe Marchant not in the 23.

-Jack Willis is one of the flankers while London Irish wing Henry Arundell is among the replacements.
+Jack Willis replaces Ben Curry in the back row while London Irish wing Henry Arundell is among the replacements.

-England: Steward; Malins, Slade, Lawrence, Hassell-Collins; Farrell (c), Van Pooertvliet; Genge, George, Sinckler; Itoje, Chessum; Ludlam, Willis, Dombrandt
+England: Steward; Malins, Slade, Lawrence, Hassell-Collins; Farrell (c), Van Poortvliet; Genge, George, Sinckler; Itoje, Chessum; Ludlam, Willis, Dombrandt

 Replacements: Walker, M Vunipola, Cole, Isiekwe, Earl, Mitchell, M Smith, Arundell